kaosat-dev/Blenvy/crates/bevy_gltf_blueprints/README.md

 ```

-you may want to configure your "library"/"blueprints" path: (defaults to ```assets/models/library```) so the plugin know where to look for the blueprint files
+you may want to configure your "library"/"blueprints" settings:

 ```rust no_run
 use bevy::prelude::*;